-Over the next five months, I’ll introduce you to the five principles of finding your business and lifestyle fit.
+I’ll introduce you to the the first of five principles of finding your business and lifestyle fit.
 In the interests of full disclosure, you can expect it to be hard at first – if it wasn’t you’d already be doing it, right?
 Life will happen, you’ll slip, old routines will feel so much more comfortable and inviting and your determination will be tested.
 With this series under your belt you’ll know how to right yourself again, and in time, though you’ll need to tinker with it occasionally as life evolves, the new habits and routines will take hold and your fit will begin to come naturally.

 STEP ONE: DREAM

 Wait, shouldn’t we be talking about goals?
 Well yes.
 But not yet – that comes later.
 First you need to create the big picture of what you want and the best way to do that is to dream.
 Pause for a moment and envisage your dream business and life fit; what does it look and feel like?
 Create a dream that lights you up and fires your enthusiasm.
 One that is worthy of commanding your time and attention; a dream that feels so powerful, saying no to others will be made easier by remembering it.